lukebrider-woolard-cgi/known-world-encyclopaedia/lore/D&D/Session Notes/Act 2/5-4-4 Over and Under Mountains.md

 *The Bitter Breach, The Belt, Norcernwere.
 Firstsow-Firefall - year 4 - 5th Age*
 ## Abridged Session Notes
 * Spent six days in [[Fort Derwent Tarn]].
 Most investigated surroundings.
 Found out the fort is [[Neandal]] ruin with crypt.
-* <mark>[[Brie Faiseden|Brie]] has nightmare about being sacrificed by Bovine.
+* [[Brie Faiseden|Brie]] has nightmare about being sacrificed by Bovine.
 Wakes to find Goßmut ritual.
-Keeps quiet about the dream.</mark>
+Keeps quiet about the dream.
 * [[Lydia]] and [[Brie Faiseden|Brie]] train with herbology. [[Erathis Ashguard|Erathis]] transcribes new spells and examines Arias Greyvale’s spellbook.
 * Mayla arrives from the capital with wagons.
-Party hand over their Order of the Iron Rose prisoner.
+Party hand over their [[Order of the Iron Rose]] prisoner.
-* <mark>Party heads up the mountain and enters [[the Bitter Breach]].</mark>
+* Party heads up the mountain and enters [[the Bitter Breach]].
 * Find fishing nook and meet Kordras and Emile.
 * Discovered a mining complex and partially explored.
 Spent the night in the barracks after easily clearing it of Shattered.
 * Delve deeper into the mines and find a sleeping giant bear (The Dreamer) but avoid.
-Eventually, <mark>discover an abandoned civilisation deep underground (Folkesund).</mark>
+Eventually, discover an abandoned civilisation deep underground (Folkesund).
-* <mark>Find and activate a crystal power source</mark> - after it petrified [[Mela Uak]].
+* Find and activate a crystal power source - after it petrified [[Mela Uak]].
 Whilst stunned he witnessed a glimpse of the city’s past.
 * Discovered a Golem Forge with a recently activated clay golem that was in mirror mode.
 Also learn how to create a smaller golem.
 * The golems followed and mimicked the party but could not leave the city.
-* Explore more of the city, then return to the surface. <mark>More time has passed than should have (now month Firefall)</mark>.
+* Explore more of the city, then return to the surface.
+More time has passed than should have (now month Firefall).
-* <mark>Continue through the breach and down the far side into Windsweep Plateau.</mark>
+* Continue through the breach and down the far side into Windsweep Plateau.
 ## NPCs Met
 * Kordras and Emile - [[neandal]] and [[human]] couple out on fishing holiday.
 * Clay Golem - a silent construct that mimicked the party’s movements.